Fixed-Support Wasserstein Barycenters: Computational Hardness and Fast Algorithm: Preliminaries and Technical Background

-\end{lemma} As a corollary, we present the upper bound for the $\ell_2$-norm of the optimal solution of problem~\eqref{prob:dual_regularized_barycenter}. \begin{corollary} For the dual entropic regularized Wasserstein barycenter problem~\eqref{prob:dual_regularized_barycenter}, there exists an optimal solution $(\lambda^*, \tau^*)$ such that for all $k \in [m]$,
+This completes the proof. \end{proof} \begin{remark} Lemma~\ref{Lemma:dual-bound-infinity} is analogous to~\cite[Lemma~3.2]{Lin-2019-Efficient} for the OT problem.
+However, the dual entropic-regularized FS-WBP is more complex and requires a novel constructive iterate, $(\lambda^\star, \tau^\star) = \sum_{j=1}^m \omega_j (\lambda^j, \tau^j)$.
+Moreover, the techniques in~\citet{Kroshnin-2019-Complexity} are not applicable for the analysis of the \textsc{FastIBP} algorithm, and, accordingly, Lemma~\ref{Lemma:dual-bound-infinity} is crucial for the analysis. \end{remark} The upper bound for the $\ell_\infty$-norm of the optimal solution of dual entropic-regularized FS-WBP in Lemma~\ref{Lemma:dual-bound-infinity} leads to the following straightforward consequence. \begin{corollary} For the dual entropic regularized FS-WBP, there exists an optimal solution $(\lambda^\star, \tau^\star)$ such that for all $k \in [m]$,

-where $R_\lambda, R_\tau > 0$ are defined in Lemma~\ref{Lemma:dual-bound-infinity}. \end{corollary} \begin{lemma} The objective function $\varphi$ has block-Lipschitz gradient with respect to $\ell_2$-norm and the Lipschitz constant for the $k$-th block gradient is $4\eta\omega_k$.
-Formally, we have the following inequality for all $k \in [m]$,